karinhogenbirk/famousProgrammers/Readme.md

 The quiz takes random programmers and projects from a list of 345 programmers.
 It generates 10 random questions and saves answers in a database.
 The calculated votes give us a top 5 of most famous programmers.
 Besides this, it´s a fun game to play!

+What I have learned
+The tools I have learned to build this project include:
+* JavaScript basics
+* HTML basics
+* CSS basics and responsive design
+* Data scraping
+* Express
+* Prisma
+* Postman
+* Debugging

 How it works
 - scraper.js contains the code for the scraped data using JSDOM
 - The folder ´public´ contains the public HTML and CSS documents